mattersupply/code-challenge/README.md

 ### Markup/UI implementation

-Paying attention to details is important, also using good UI patterns at the moment of implementing a design.
+Paying attention to details is important, so is using good UI patterns at the moment of implementing a design.
 In this repository you'll find some files to support your work on:

 - Design: `/support-files/designs/`
 - Fonts: `/support-files/fonts/`

-You'll be challenge to implement a clean UX using those files to base your experience on
+You'll be challenged to implement a clean UX using those files to base your experience on.

 ### As a reader (non logged user)

 - As a reader, I want to be able to see a list of blog posts that a writer has posted on Github in the form of Gists.
 - As a reader, I want to be able to select a post on the index page and see the post details, it must be presented in HTML if Gist was a Markdown file.
-- As a reader, I want to be able to navigate from a post to the next post so that I can read the next post.
+- As a reader, I want to be able to navigate from post to post, easily reading the next post.
 - As a reader, I want to be able to navigate back to the index page from a post so that I can select a different post to read.

 ### As awritter (logged in user)

 - As a writer, I want to be able to post a Gist to Github and have that post show up on my blog so that a reader can read the new post.
 - As a writer, I want to be able to make updates to a post by updating the Gist, so that I can correct typos and make content updates.

 ## Questions

 - What are your thoughts around continuous integration, where & how you would deploy this application?
-- What do you think you would do different if you had 2 weeks to complete this assignment and no requirement to use Github.
+- What do you think you would do differently if you had 2 weeks to complete this assignment and no requirement to use Github.
 What would your backend solution look like?
 - How and where do you feel like this application should be deployed to?
 - Are you happy with your own solutions?
-If yes, what parts do you think are really well done, if not, what would you want to change?
+If yes, which parts do you think are really well done, if not, what would you want to change?

 ## Delivery